jazio/europa-demo/README.md

 $ composer install
 ```

-Before setting up and installing the site make sure to customize default configuration values by copying `./runner.yml.dist`
-to `./runner.yml` and override relevant properties.
+Before setting up and installing the site make sure to copy `./runner.yml.dist` to `./runner.yml` and edit the values in
+it to match your environment.
+Typically you will have to change the value for the `base_url` as well as the database
+credentials.

 To set up the site run: